 The other key to coziness was a pair of propane wall heaters.
 This one is in the utility room.

 Installing these meant connecting to the existing gas plumbing, and connecting that to a big tank out in the yard.
-We were in a bit of a race to get the rest of the trench dug before the ground got hard, and then we had thigh-deep snow to clear out of the way by the time the propane company came in early December.
-The other brutal part of this process was chiseling a hole through the foundation for the downstairs heater's vent.
+We were in a bit of a race to get the rest of the trench dug before the ground got hard, and then we had thigh-deep snow to clear out of the way by the time the propane company came to deliver a tank in early December.
+The other difficult part of this process was chiseling a hole through the foundation for the downstairs heater's vent.
 These stoves are "direct-vent" heaters, meaning you mount them on an outside wall and the fresh combustion air and exhaust are vented straight out the back.
 Looking back it might have been smart to install a more-efficient central propane heating system, even though we still intend to use a masonry wood stove as our main heat.

 Even though this February was the coldest on record, the spring at the bottom of the hill kept pouring its water out day and night.
-The day this photo was taken the high temperature got up to -2, and that dark stuff at the bottom is bubbling ground water.
+The day this photo was taken the high temperature got up to -2, and that dark stuff at the bottom is moving ground water.
 As handy as this abundance of wild water is, we found after having it tested that it was just hard enough to ruin our water heater and just acidic enough to eat up metal parts of the plumbing.
 It had already been noted that it was difficult to wash hair and glassware with this water, and that dissolved iron left the toilet and bathtub impossible to keep white.
-So I ordered a water softener and calcite tank from a company in Ohio and hooked it up.
-We now have hot running water.
+So after months of research I ordered a water softener and calcite tank from a company in Ohio and hooked it up.
+We now have hot running soft water.
 Sound the trumpets.

 So as the road starts to break up we're back to putting up trim.
-This week the mud room is coming together complete with coat rack, and trim for the door to the fairy room.
+This week the mud room is coming together complete with coat rack, and trim for the little door to the fairy room.

 There's still plenty of snow up in these hills, but April promises some changes.
 Here's hoping these promises don't fool us like they did last year!